This feature is currently in beta (early access) for Canadian clinics.

 Assigning your time off policy to staff

-After you’ve created a time off policy that fits your clinic, you’ll need to assign it to each staff member who should use it.
+Once you’ve created your time off policies, you’ll need to assign them to each staff member they apply to.

-If you’re switching from another payroll system or setting this up mid-year, this is also where you can enter any existing balances, such as:
+- If you’re switching from another payroll system or setting this up mid-year, this is also where you can enter any existing balances, such as a starting money or hours balance.

 Recording time off during payroll (when needed)